In Stock

 This is one of the very few BSG statues that Eaglemoss produced.
 It stands just over 4.25 inches (11 cm) tall.

-This is a pre-order that is due to ship in September.
+This is a pre-order that will ship in August 2026

 RARE Eaglemoss 1:10 scale statue from a series of Star Trek: Discovery versions of the Enterprise crew.
 The first statue in the series shows Spock as portrayed by Ethan Peck, wearing the Discovery version of his Starfleet uniform.